abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

-## Tutorial 101: How to setup &amp; run a Spark Example SparkPageRank.scala
+## Tutorial 101: How to build &amp; run a Spark Example: SparkPageRank.scala
-## on Hortonwork 2.5 Sandbox and build project using Scala IDE for Eclipse
+### Build project using Scala IDE for Eclipse and run on Hortonwork 2.5 Sandbox

 The [Apache Spark Examples](http://spark.apache.org/examples.html) give a quick overview of the Spark API.
 They are a hidden treasure for someone seeking to learn about Apache Spark and its various components.
 You can download the whole set of examples from [Spark’s Github Repository](https://github.com/apache/spark/tree/master/examples/src/main/scala/org/apache/spark/examples).
 We shall be using SparkPageRank.scala from the example set.